-Awardees, in consultation with a mentor from the Swetland Center, will develop a budget defining how the funding will be used during the 12-month award period.
-Typically, $9,000 is allocated to support tuition or stipend; the balance is allocated for professional development and/or research costs.
+Awardees, in consultation with a mentor from the Swetland Center, will develop a budget defining how the $2,000 professional development and/or research costs will be used during the 12-month award period.

 Ravin Awardees will complete the following activities to fulfill their role:

-- Create a budget and training plan in consultation with a faculty mentor from the Swetland Center
+- Create a budget professional development and/or research costs and a training plan in consultation with a faculty mentor from the Swetland Center.

 - Submit a summary of your experience for publication in the Swetland Scoop newsletter and present about the experience to Swetland Center faculty and staff.